 Key Performance Indicators (KPIs) define the key overall outcomes that an organization is trying to achieve.
 They answer the question of what success looks like and how will we know if we are progressing toward the intended outcome.
 As an educational organization, within ACPS all KPIs are student outcomes.

 In addition to measures, each goal also has a number of strategies and highlighted actions, which outline the steps that ACPS will take to achieve the goal.

-We are committed to eliminating opportunity and achievement gaps by monitoring our progress through:
+We are committed to monitoring our progress through: